NeowayLabs/neowaylabs.github.io/_posts/2022-01-16-journey-ml-platform.md

 Agile execution is essential to reduce errors during software development.
 When we are going to develop some software components for users, we create prototypes to show to a group of users before the development itself.
 This allows improving before even starting!
 Software delivery is broken into small parts whenever possible.
 We generate more value, get feedback and learn from every interaction.

-We decided to use [scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) as a framework for developing and delivering our solutions.
+We decided to use [scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) as a framework for developing.
 Our sprint backlog is composed of development epics previously planned on OKRs, operation, and support tasks.
 It’s common to have some problem someone faced in the previous week and we need to fix it in the new sprint, or someone needing support to deliver some project.

-After starting the sprint, we have daily meetings with the entire team to assess progress and resolve any blocks that happen.
+After starting the sprint, we have daily meetings with the entire team to assess progress and resolve any blocks that occurred.
 This meeting is important to keep everyone's commitment to what was agreed.
 Seeing the progress of the tasks on the board renews the motivation to stay focused and seeing the lack of progress turns on the alert for any problems that might be happening.

 Our software engineering culture is mature.
 Every piece of software needs to be reviewed by team members and only can be merged after being accepted by at least one person.
 Automated tests, documentation, changelog are very important for us, and you use Gitlab for automating CI/CD pipelines.
 The tasks are done during a biweekly sprint, and we finish with a sprint review and retrospective.